 Lightly flour your countertop or work surface, then use your fingers to coax the dough from the bowl.
 Add the roasted garlic and cheese (if using) to the top of the dough, then knead them in for about 1 minute.
 The fillings should be evenly distributed in the dough.

-Return the sourdough to the bowl, cover with a damp towel, and let rise overnight in a warm space (72º-80ºF) for 8-10 hours.
+Return the dough to the bowl, cover with a damp towel (or plastic wrap if you live in a dry area) and and let rise at room temperature or a warm area 4-12 hours (see chart in notes) to ferment.
 Do not refrigerate the dough.

 After fermentation or bulk rise, lightly flour your countertop and shape the dough by stretching and folding: pull an edge of the dough 5" and tuck it into the middle of the dough, then rotate the dough 1/4 of a turn and stretch and fold again.
 Let the dough rest for 10 minutes.